Pomax/are-we-flying/docs/index.md

   #registerEvent(client, eventName) {
     const tracker = (eventTracker[eventName] ??= { listeners: [] });

-    // One that can response to custom "api server only" event requests if (eventName === `MSFS`) {
+    // One that can response to custom "api server only" event requests: if (eventName === `MSFS`) {
       return client.onMSFS(api.connected);
     }

-    // Is this client already registered for this event? if (tracker.listeners.includes(client)) {
+    // And has additional logic for making sure a client doesn't "double-register": if (tracker.listeners.includes(client)) {
       console.log(
         `Ignoring ${eventName} registration: client already registered.
 Current value: ${tracker.value}`